Can you spare a few minutes?

 - You are buying a new TV - the law says it must be safe to use and of a quality that most people would be happy with it.

-- If you see a T-shirt advertised as 100% cotton, it mustn't be made out of anything else because goods have to match their description.
+- If you see a T-shirt advertised as 100% cotton, it must not be made out of anything else because goods have to match their description.

 - If you have call in a plumber to sort out a drainage problem - they have to carry out the job to a standard you would expect of a decent plumber.
 So, if the plumber botches the job, they have broken the contract.

-You have less statutory rights when you buy goods privately.
+You have fewer statutory rights when you buy goods privately.
 This means that the seller is not acting in the course of their business.
 The difference is that the thing you are buying only needs to be ‘as described’.
-For example, it's a private sale when you buy a car from an individual owner who is not in the car trade.
-Also, watch out for traders posing as private sellers - they are trying to make you think you don't have rights when you do!
+For example, it is a private sale when you buy a car from an individual owner who is not in the car trade.
+Also, watch out for traders posing as private sellers - they are trying to make you think you do not have rights when you do!

-If you buy something and later realise it's faulty, it is your statutory right to take it back to the shop and get your money back, no matter what the shop's refund policy is.
+If you buy something and later realise it is faulty, it is your statutory right to take it back to the shop and get your money back, no matter what the shop's refund policy is.

 But if there is no problem with the goods and you simply change your mind, the shop only has to follow its own refund policy.
 This is often set out in a notice next to the till and is one of the terms of your contract.

 As well as adding terms and conditions to contracts to protect people, the law can also cancel out certain terms and conditions that are 'unfair'.
 For example, if the contract gives one person the right to end the contract whenever they like, but the other person can't do that, it is likely to be unfair.
 Contracts can often be unfair when they are between a company and a ‘consumer’ (a consumer is an individual who is buying for themselves, not for their business).
 If you feel you have got a raw deal from a contract, it may be worth seeking advice from an adviser at your local advice centre or calling the Citizens Advice consumer helpline for advice - even if you have agreed to the terms and conditions you think are unfair.